IRL2/nanover-docs/source/concepts/base-protocol.rst

    Aggregating frames is a simple as taking all the existing frames of the previous aggregate frame (or empty) and overwriting all the updated keys from the next frame.
-   However, by convention, a `frame.index` equal to 0 is used to indicate a change of simulation system, meaning that previous topological information etc should be discarded.
+   However, by convention, a `frame.index` equal to 0 is used to indicate a change of simulation system, meaning that previous topological information, positions, etc., should be discarded.

 .. note::